-What is police verification?
+- What is police verification?

-How is the police verification done?
+- How is the police verification done?

-What if the applicant is not present at the mentioned address at the time of police verification?
+- What if the applicant is not present at the mentioned address at the time of police verification?

-How much time does it take for police verification?
+- How much time does it take for police verification?

-Will a police verification be required for babies or minors?
+- Will a police verification be required for babies or minors?

-Will there be a police verification for employees who have been transferred from a public sector/government/statutory body?
+- Will there be a police verification for employees who have been transferred from a public sector/government/statutory body?
 If yes, what documents are needed?

+The procedure for police verification is simple and straightforward.
+As soon as the applicant completes all the formalities at the concerned passport office, the authorities send the details to the police station under whose jurisdiction the area falls.
 Simultaneously, an officer is allotted for handling and verifying the application.
-A police officer calls the applicant on the provided number and confirms the time of visit before meeting at your place.
-During the visit, the applicant might be asked to provide a few of his or her ID and address proof to make sure that everything that is written in the passport application is correct.
+A police officer calls the applicant on the provided number and confirms the time of visit.
+During the visit, the applicant might be asked to provide identity and address proof to verify that the details are correct.

-The police verification usually takes somewhere between 2 weeks to 3 weeks.
+The police verification usually takes somewhere between 2 to 3 weeks.

 If anyone of the parents of the baby or minor has a passport with proper validity and has the spouse’s name endorsed, a police verification for the minor is not required.